 Trained Master Gardeners help communities in many ways: Volunteer Service in Community Projects, Speakers Bureau, Horticulture Help Desk, Organization Leadership and more.
 Volunteer hours are valuable!

-The successful public and private partnership between Texas A&M AgriLife Extension Service and the Dallas County Master Gardener Association benefits our community through our educational programming, activities, Community Projects and shared expertise by significantly multiplying the outreach of Extension.
-In 2014, the economic value of the volunteer service provided by our 429 members translated to over $1,055,820 in benefits to our community!
-In total, Master Gardeners contributed 45,766 hours with an average of 107 hours per Master Gardener.
+The successful public and private partnership between Texas A&M AgriLife Extension Service and the Dallas County Master Gardeners benefits Dallas County through our educational programming, activities, community projects and shared expertise by significantly multiplying the outreach of Extension.
+In 2015, the economic value of the volunteer service provided by the 400 Certified Master Gardeners translated to over $1,085,103 in benefits to our community!
+In total, we contributed 46,057 hours with an average of 115 hours per Master Gardener.

 Click here for more information about how to apply to become a Master Gardener.